msk2000/UAV-Simulator/README.md

 ## Recent Changelog:

 <div style="max-height: 100px; overflow-y: scroll; border: 1px solid #ccc; padding: 10px; margin: 10px 0;">

+*6th July 2025*

+- **Terrain Texture Mapping:** Implemented texture mapping on the STL terrain using UV coordinates and a texture image.
+Normalized and tiled the UVs for consistent texture scaling.
+- **Texture Wrap Mode:** Set texture wrap mode to `REPEAT` to allow seamless tiling across the terrain surface.
+- **Coordinate Adjustment:** Corrected UV mapping to use the X and Y axes (`pos[0]`, `pos[1]`) instead of X and Z, since Z is the up-axis in this simulator.
+- **Shadow Rendering:** Attempted basic hard shadow support for the aircraft model using Easy3D's `Shadow` class. **Pending Implementation**.
+- **HUD Implementation:** Integrated a Heads-Up Display (HUD) in the viewer using Easy3D's `TextRenderer`.
+The HUD overlays real-time flight data from the aircraft onto the screen during simulation.
+- **Viewer Improvements:** Introduced a new `TestViewer` class derived from Easy3D’s `Viewer`.
+This class handles aircraft HUD rendering, user input for aircraft control, and shadow rendering(incomplete).

 *28th October 2024*
 - **Runga-Kutta 4:** Changed the simplistic solver to RK4 based integrator for much better estimation of state parameters.